ChaseDickinson/packer-images/README.md

   - gnome-control-center (because something in the minimal installation removes the settings menu...? ~~Linux~~ ~~Ubuntu~~ Technology is weird)

 - Why aren't you installing Docker, Homebrew, or AWS SAM on 19.10 Eoan?
-  - Because there's no Docker Community Edition available yet, which causes the install to fail for that version
+  - Because there's [no Docker Community Edition available yet for Eoan](https://docs.docker.com/install/linux/docker-ce/ubuntu/), which causes the install to fail for that version when it tries to find it

 - Why are you updating the kernel?
-  - Because the Microsoft linux-vm-tools package requires it; if I don't do it before running that install, it requires me to run the install twice so that it can do it for me
+  - Because the Microsoft linux-vm-tools package requires it; if I don't do it before running that install, it requires me to run the install twice so that it can do the upgrade for me

 - This is unsecure because you're leaving "ubuntu" set as the default username and password!
-  - Password is set to expire in a day
+  - Password is set to expire and will require you to change the password at next login